 We have just shown how to override the clustering mode and the networking stack for the sake of completeness, but you don't have to!

 Start with the default configuration and see if that fits you.
 You can fine tune these setting when you are closer to going in production.

-9.3.7.
-Storage principles
+10.3.7.
+Transactions